$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Introduction

-where $\BE,\BA\in\Rnn$, $\BB\in\Rnm$, $\BC\in\Rpn$ and $\BM\in\R^{p\times n^2}$ describe the time evolution of the internal state variables $\Bx\colon[0,\infty)\to\Rn$ and the outputs $\By\colon[0,\infty)\to\Rp$ under the influence of external inputs $\Bu\colon[0,\infty)\to\Rm$.
-The matrices $\BE,\BA,\BB,\BC,$ and $\BM$ constitute a \emph{state-space realization} of $\Sys$.
-We use $\Bzero_n\in\Rn$ to denote the $n$-dimensional vector of all zeros.
-We refer to systems of the form~\cref{eq:lqoSys} as \emph{linear quadratic-output} (\LQO{}) systems.
-Throughout this work, we assume that the system~\cref{eq:lqoSys} is \emph{asymptotically stable}, i.e., the eigenvalues of the matrix pencil $s\BE - \BA$ have strictly negative real parts, and that the descriptor matrix $\BE$ is nonsingular.
-For a discussion of \LQO{} systems with a singular $\BE$ matrix, we refer to~\cite{PrzDGB24}.
 Dynamical systems with quadratic-output functions such as~\cref{eq:lqoSys} appear naturally in applications where one is interested in observing quantities computed as the product of time- or frequency-components of the state.
 For instance, in the study of structural dynamics or vibro-acoustic problems, the root mean squared displacement~\cite{VanVNLM12,YueM12,AumW23,ReiW24} of the state $\Bx$ is used to model the vibrational character or average spatial deformation of a given surface.
-Other prominent examples include observables that correspond to power or energy~\cite{VanVNLM12,Pul23,HolNSU23}, e.g., the internal energy functional of a port-Hamiltonian system~\cite{MehU23,Van06}, quadratic cost functions in optimal control or design problems~\cite{DiazHGA23,YueM13}, and the variance of a collection of random variables in stochastic modeling~\cite{PulA19}.
+Other prominent examples include observables that correspond to power or energy~\cite{VanVNLM12,Pul23,HolNSU25}, e.g., the internal energy functional of a port-Hamiltonian system~\cite{MehU23,Van06}, quadratic cost functions in optimal control or design problems~\cite{DiazHGA23,YueM13}, and the variance of a collection of random variables in stochastic modeling~\cite{PulA19}.

 With regard to the model reduction of \LQO{} systems~\cref{eq:lqoSys}, our goal is the construction of a new, so-called \emph{reduced-order model} (\ROM{}) of the form